copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 89**

-- (Pittsburgh, PA -- 12:22 AM Narcotics Surveillance) Narcotics Impact Squad -- Sgt.
+- (Pittsburgh, PA -- 12:22 AM Narcotics Surveillance) Narcotics Impact Squad --
+  Sgt.
 Jason Snyder says his unit is a Vice task force doing street level narcotics intervention, looking for open air transactions.
-- Travis Co, TX -- a robbery call turns out to be a disturbance with a bunch of drunks.
+- (Travis Co, TX -- 12:02 AM Deputy Assistance Call) Deputy Marc Taub and Deputy Joseph Ensminger.
+A robbery call turns out to be a disturbance with a two guys high on weed.
+"That's a really incredible synopsis".
-- Gwinnett County GA -- A man riding a bike is hit by a car and knocked into the woods.
+- (Gwinnett County, GA -- 4:36 PM Traffic Accident) Corporal Bev Genevish.
+A man riding a bike is hit by a car and knocked into the woods.

 ## CP-1809